Esri/ops-server-config/README.md

 # ops-server-config

-The **Operations Server Configuration** is a collection of Python scripts and batch files that automate the installation of the ArcGIS platform and the publication of Portal for ArcGIS content and ArcGIS for Server services.
-The goals were to develop scripts to:
+The **Operations Server Configuration** is a collection of Python scripts and batch files that automate the installation of the ArcGIS 10.3 platform on Windows machines and the publication of Portal for ArcGIS content and ArcGIS for Server services.
+While developed for an implementation of the ArcGIS Platform with a specific software configuration and content (i.e. _Operations Server_), the scripts can be modified to meet your requirements.

+The goals of the scripts are to:

 * Automate the software installation and configuration process as much as possible.
 * Ensure a consistent and repeatable process.